sBuiltaJr/wordGen/README.md

 configured for the same purpose.

 # Dependencies
-- Python 3.5 or newer
+- Python 3.9 or newer (for encoding handling)

 wordGen is a python 3.x project, currently tested on python 3.9.12.
 While intended to be portable, older versions will not be expressly supported.